 - Stability and Strength of Cash Flows in our Initial Portfolio.
 Our 100% occupied initial portfolio provides us with stable, long-term cash flows.
-Our initial portfolio of 20 properties is diversified by tenant and geography with annualized base rent of approximately \$12.4 million as of June 30, 2019.
+Our initial portfolio of 19 properties is diversified by tenant and geography with annualized base rent of \$12.0 million as of June 30, 2019.
 We have no lease expirations prior to 2024.
-In addition, approximately 54% of the leases in our initial portfolio (based on annualized base rent as of June 30, 2019) provide for increases in contractual base rent during the current term.
-Only four of our initial portfolio's 16 tenants contributed more than 6% of our initial portfolio's annualized base rent as of June 30, 2019.
-Our largest tenant, Wells Fargo N.A., and our second largest tenant, Hilton Grand Vacations, contributed approximately 25.1% and 17.9%, respectively, of our initial portfolio's annualized base rent as of June 30, 2019.
-Our strategy targets a scaled portfolio that, over time, will: - · derive no more than 10% of the portfolio's annualized base rent from any single tenant, irrespective of the tenant's credit rating; - derive no more than 10% of the portfolio's annualized base rent from any single industry; - derive no more than 5% of the portfolio's annualized base rent from any single property; and - maintain significant geographic diversification.
+In addition, approximately 51% of the leases in our initial portfolio (based on annualized base rent as of June 30, 2019) provide for increases in contractual base rent during the current term.
+Only three of our initial portfolio's 15 tenants contributed more than 6% of our initial portfolio's annualized base rent as of June 30, 2019.
+Our strategy targets a scaled portfolio that, over time, will: - · derive no more than 10% of the portfolio's annualized base rent from any single tenant, irrespective of the tenant's credit rating; - derive no more than 10% of the portfolio's annualized base rent from any single industry;

+- · derive no more than 5% of the portfolio's annualized base rent from any single property; and - maintain significant geographic diversification.